Thinking about starting an online business? You’re not alone.

 music

-There are a variety of music marketplaces on the internet, which means that there’s an exchange of music between their creators and buyers.
-Oftentimes, the latter are companies such as ad agencies looking to place tracks in their adverts, but all sorts of production firms need original music.
+Oftentimes, companies such as ad agencies are looking to place tracks in their adverts, but all sorts of production firms need original music.

 What you need: Music production software (Ableton, Logic Pro), distribution platforms (Distrokid, Spotify, Apple Music, SoundCloud), musical talent